vwkd/kit/documentation/docs/01-routing.md

 ### Pages

 Pages are rendered on both the client and server by default.
 During SSR a page generates a HTML file as well as any CSS and JavaScript dependencies.
-Your hosting provider makes these files available at a URL for your clients to reach.
-On the client, the page is hydrated and rendered again.
-You can configure this in [config](#rendering).
+When deployed these files will end up at URLs on the WWW for your clients to reach.
+On the client, the page is hydrated and CSR.

 ???
 During CSR it generates JSON.